Men’s Clinic FAQs

 Q: How soon can I get tested for STIs other than HIV?

 A: All STI/HIV testing and treatments are done on a walk-in, first come first serve basis.
-Do to clinic volume we usually stop taking more patients at least 1 hour before we close.
+Due to clinic volume, we usually stop taking more patients at least 1 hour before we close.

 Q: How long will I have to wait before I get to see a doctor?